 The one thing that hasn’t changed in real estate is the need to build relationships and relate to customers.
 Rodney maintained a high level of trust with clients throughout the years and believed that you should always “Say what you do and do what you say”.

-Today, the team at Connect Skills Institute continues teaching these fundamental principles and knowledge of real estate to all our students.
+Today, the team at Connect Skills Institute continues teaching these fundamental principles and knowledge of real estate to our students.